 Customers on Amazon gave this home gym a rating of 3.5 out of 5 stars.

-- THE PERFECT SPRING WORKOUT DEVICE: Built with 4 super tough steel springs, these high grade springs can withstand even the most intense workout sessions.
-The springs are compressed, which is different from the old power twister that required users to twist the springs.
-Provide a better range of motion and eliminate any rebound and break risks.
-4 springs work together to make the resistance output more uniform and therefore stimulate muscles more efficiently.
+- THE PERFECT SPRING WORKOUT DEVICE: Built with 4 super-tough, steel springs.
+These high grade springs can withstand even the most intense workout sessions.
+The springs are compressed, which is different from the power twister that required users to twist the springs.
+Our improved design provides a better range of motion, and eliminates any risk of rebound and breakage.
+Four springs work together to make the resistance output more uniform, and therefore stimulate muscles more efficiently.

 The BodyCraft XPress Strength Training System makes use of the pulley system and unrestricted natural movement.
 This home gym features the adjustable pulley system that works targeted muscle groups in your body, including your abdominal, upper, and lower body.